All Eight: A Peek Behind the Series

 A Moment for sketches

 An image that wasn’t working as a painting became a drawing I loved.
-There are only two drawings here, but I hope to continue this thought process as Easel on Stribling evolves.
-Thanks for entertaining my rabbit holes, there are lots of them.
+There are only two for now, but I expect to explore this more as Easel on Stribling evolves.

 Artist Influences